 If you don't receive your e-ticket

 Check your spam folder for an email from [email protected] If you don’t receive your e-ticket within a few hours of booking, please get in touch.

 Unable to attend

-If you’re unable to attend your booking, email us no later than 48 hours before the event to return your ticket for a credit voucher, valid for two years from date of issue.
+If you’re unable to attend your booking, email us before the event to return your ticket for a credit voucher, valid for one years from date of issue.
 We can't accept returns after the date of your booking.

 Please, stay at home if you have symptoms of illness such as a cough, sore throat or fever or have been in contact in the past 10 days with someone who has coronavirus.